michielbouw/gatsby-plugin-advanced-sitemap-large/README.md

 Additional features for this package:

 -   Allow sending siteUrl in config: `siteUrl: string` OR include `site.siteMetadata.siteUrl` in the custom query
+-   Allow adding function as exclusion rule, using the node as value to determine if a url should be excluded or not
 -   Allow skip skipping default query in config: `skipDefaultQuery: true|false`
 -   Performance improvements for large sites:
     -   force sequential execution for multiple asynchronously queries for each mapping to prevent memory issues by defining the `query` as key|value pairs in an object
+    -   [experimental] split execution of single queries into pages with max. items (options: `splitQueryPageSize: 100`) to prevent memory issues (requires defining the `query` as key|value pairs in an object with single queries inside with params `limit: $limit` and `skip: $skip`)

 ## How to Use